 It also produces calcitonin, which helps strengthen bones and regulates the metabolism of calcium.

 An endocrinologist specializes in the diagnosis and treatment of a variety of conditions related to hormone imbalances and problems.

 There are three broad groups of endocrine disorders:

-Below are some examples of what may occur if a gland secretes too much or too little of its hormones:
+Here are some examples of what can happen if a gland secretes too much or too little of its hormones.